 Somehow, Reg and Dirk create a time loop between 1798 and 198* which forever eradicates the ghost's ability to correct its mistake.
 The ghost lives on but is powerless to change things.
 There are a trilogy of indications of this, which may or ma not be intentional red herrings :

-• This explains the albatross in Rime of the Ancient Mariner: The ghost inspired Coleridge to write Rime.
+- This explains the albatross in Rime of the Ancient Mariner: The ghost inspired Coleridge to write Rime.
 In the ghost's story a meteorite struck the ship.
 It doesn't have the Albatross.
 The joke here is that Richard didn't understand Rime so he asked Dirk to question Coleridge on the meaning of The Albatross.
 Coleridge wrote Rime after Khan, so he didn't understand the question but that's how he got the idea about albatross.
 Richard's non-understanding of the albatross was what created it.
-When the ghost as Wenton-Weakes reads the poem he doesn't like the bit about the bird since it messes up his own story.

-• The beginning of the Rime describes a man possessed by the ghost telling his tale to three guests at a wedding procession, as Michael does on the train to Cambridge.
+However, it may well be that something else inspired Coleridge to replace the metorite with albatross in the original time line. - The beginning of the Rime describes a man possessed by the ghost telling his tale to three guests at a wedding procession, as Michael does on the train to Cambridge.
 Also he waves goodbye in a peculiar fashion mentioned in Kubla Khan.

-However, it could also be that Michael is so possessed that he is re-enacting the ghosts past deeds aka acting in accordance with Rime and Kubla Khan.
+However, it could also be that Michael is so possessed that he is re-enacting the ghosts past deeds aka acting in accordance with Rime and Kubla Khan. - Explains how Richard's sofa had got stuck in the first place.

 However, it is not mentioned whether Dirk's opening of the door three weeks ago is how the sofa got stuck or how it is not stuck in the after time travel scenario.
-The sofa being inexplicably stuck could be Richards limitation in knowledge about the moving sofa problem, or just as easily be one of the many paradoxes that makes our universe what it is (as Reg explains paradoxes).
+The sofa being inexplicably stuck could be Richards limitation in knowledge about the moving sofa problem, or just as easily be one of the many paradoxes that makes our universe what it is (as Reg explains paradoxes). - The time machine does not work at the end.
+A consequence of breaking the time loop.

-However, this may just be Reg's own doing to prevent further time travel, since now there are two ghosts who wanted to colonize the earth.
+However, this may just be Reg's own doing to prevent further time travel, since now there are two ghosts who wanted to colonize the earth. - The book ends with "...to be continued".
+This could be a clue to endless loop.

 However, if Douglas Adams did not finish the story, his ghost could be roaming about...